Service Blueprinting Facilitation Guide

 - Apply what you’ve discovered to align teams and improve services.

-It’s important that you and your team align on these terms so that you all share a common language as you’re creating a service blueprint.
+Before you get started, it’s important that you and your team align on some terms so that you all share a common language as you’re creating a service blueprint.
+Here are a few useful definitions:

 For example, the USPS is a service.
 End users are the general public.
 Mailing a letter is a service goal.